HouseOps/HouseOps/README.md

 ____

 ### Colaborate, please!
+This project need UX/UI/Designers and React specialist.
-See https://github.com/HouseOps/HouseOps/projects or/and open issue.
+See https://github.com/HouseOps/HouseOps/projects or/and open issue or/and send e-mail to jonatasfreitasv@gmail.com.
 ____

 ## Preview: